daa16k/lesson3_VersionControl/Lesson3_Highlights/README.md

 (Devonte Aird)

 ## Project Description:
-(This assignment takes a look at verion control systems, specifically Git, and how it is useful to web development)
+(This assignment takes a look at version control systems, specifically Git, and how it is useful to web development)

 ## Lessons Learned in the Assignment:
 1. (I learned about version control and how beneficial it is to keep multiple versions of a file)